 This morning at 8, the car dashboard read 15°C. Brrrr!

 For someone who was born and brought up in a winter-deprived Bombay, without a single sweater in my wardrobe, any winter is welcome.
 It’s such a comforting feeling to snuggle inside the duvet and making sure not even a finger is exposed to the chill in the room.
-I can feel the Delhi readers and others from the colder climes scoffing at me here, but trust me, for someone from Bombay, even this chill is a lot to get excited about!
+I can feel the Delhi readers and others from the colder climes scoffing at me here, but trust me, for someone from Bombay, even this degree of winter is a lot to get excited about!

 After putting the kid to bed, I like to make myself a big mug of hot chocolate and catch up on the reading from all my bookmarked sites.
-But many a times, at the end of a tiring day, I am plain lazy to even mix up the ingredients for a hot chocolate in my mug
+But many a times, at the end of a tiring day, I am plain lazy to even mix up the ingredients for a hot chocolate in my mug.

 When I spotted sachets of Choco Mocha, Hot chocolate etc in my neighbourhood supermarket in the other day, I picked up one for such bedtime cravings.
-The ingredients on the pack were dead simple, and of course, being a commercially sold product, the first ingredient was sugar and cocoa was listed as 1%
+The ingredients on the pack were dead simple, and of course, being a commercially sold product, the first ingredient was sugar and cocoa was listed as 1%.

 The best hot chocolate mix I have tried is the one from Vosges that the husband had got me from one of his NYC trips – and this was the Aztec Elixir – with added chili to it and it was divine!
-In fact, we had a pact that we will have it only when both are at home, so one doesn’t finish off the good stuff on their own
+In fact, we had a pact that we will have it only when both are at home, so one doesn’t finish off the good stuff on their own.

-Coming back to this homemade mix, it uses regular ingredients from your kitchen.
+Coming back to this homemade hot chocolate mix, it uses regular ingredients from your kitchen.
 All you need to do is measure out, mix, put into a nice glass jar, label it and you’re all set to face hot chocolate cravings.
 You do have to heat a mug of water though!
-You can spike it with your liquor of choice, a sprinkle of chilli powder or nutmeg, or a marshmallow, or just have it plain
+And that one thing can be done by your kids using a microwave.

 These also make the perfect edible gifts.
 Wrap up a pretty ribbon around the bottle and add instructions on the label.
 I can’t think of anyone who wont be excited to receive this, especially in winters